“Friendship Recession” & Mental Health

 Online mental health support for social isolation

 If you’re struggling with loneliness and social isolation, it may be worth connecting with a mental health professional.
-A licensed therapist can help you set goals, improve social skills, and identify any underlying issues that may be affecting your ability to thrive socially.
+A licensed therapist can help you set goals, improve social skills, and identify any underlying issues that may be affecting your ability to thrive in friendships.
 With BetterHelp, you can connect with a compassionate therapist specializing in your area of need for weekly virtual sessions.

 Takeaway

-What is the meaning of a social recession?
+Friendship recession: What is the meaning of a social recession?
 Does it affect people’s mental health?

 There seems to be a gender gap in the current friendship recession.
 At least among Americans, men struggle more than women, on average, to secure enough friends.
 Survey centers have found that males report having fewer friends, feeling lonelier, talking to fewer people, and not receiving enough emotional support.
 A significant portion report having no close friends at all.
 Researchers, such as Richard Reeves, who study and talk about male friendships in American society note that this disconnection has tangible financial, health, and social consequences for every gender.